trema/testfirst-trema/design/design.md

 # Design phase #################################################################

 * The theme for this tutorial is "repeater-hub"
-* By designing, testing and debugging repeater-hub with Trema, let's go through Trema framework.
+* By designing, testing and debugging repeater-hub with Trema, let's explore Trema framework.

 !SLIDE full-page-image